snandasena/traffic-sign-classifier/README.md

 ###### Discussions: Model Architecture

-This arcchitecture was selected after evaluation LeNet lab session and after playing it with diffent hyparams.
-This was performed well without a GPU envirments and the time taken to train this model is quit less.
+This architecture was selected after evaluation LeNet lab session and after playing it with different hyperparameters.
+This was performed well without a GPU environment and the time is taken to train this model is quite less.
 Following are layers and activations.

 01. 5x5 convolution layer1 (32x32x1 in, 28x28x6 out)
 02. ReLU activation